bansalinesh/VehicleServiceSystem/README.md

 ## Objectives

 1. Maximize efficiency, productivity, and safety of vehicles and drivers.
-2. Assist in vehicle tracking, reporting on fuel consumption, monitoring driver behavior, and managing vehicle maintenance.
+2. Assist in vehicle tracking, reporting on fuel consumption, monitoring driver behaviour, and managing vehicle maintenance.
 3. Manage all transactions related to vehicle profiling, vehicle bookings, booking details, daily expenses, daily reports, and customer feedback.

 ## Methodology